Bharath6911/secure-user-management/README.md

 This project demonstrates how to create a secure user management system on a Red Hat Enterprise Linux (RHEL) virtual machine.
 The focus is on enforcing least privilege, using SSH key-based authentication, and disabling password authentication.

+## creation of VM and
+Open dhashboard of azure cloudand click on create resourse

 ## Steps Implemented

 ### 1. User and Group Setup